 Imperial Palace East Garden - The Imperial Palace East Gardens are part of the inner palace area.
-They are the former site of Edo Castle's innermost circles of defence.
+They are the former site of Edo Castle's innermost circles of defense.

-Tokyo Skytree - The tallest structure in Japan, Tokyo Skytree is predominantly a television and radio broadcast tower and is earthquake-resistant.
+Tokyo Skytree - The tallest structure in Japan and the tallest tower in the world; Tokyo Skytree is predominantly a television and radio broadcast tower and is earthquake resistant.

 Sensoji Temple - An ancient Buddhist Temple and the oldest in Tokyo, the Sensoji temple was originally founded in the 7th century.
-The temple adorns an image of the Buddhist Goddess Kannon, who was said to have been rescued by two fishermen from the Sumida River in Tokyo.
+The temple adorns an image of the Buddhist Goddess Kannon, who was said to have been rescued by two fishermen from the Sumida Riv er in Tokyo.